jury16/JavaScript/Task_10_VALID_FORM/README.md

-Make up the VALID_FORM project according to the sample.
+Make up the VALID_FORM project according to the sample.</br>
 Make validation of input values; think over the validation rules yourself, describe them in the comments; at least an empty (initial) value for each of the fields should be considered erroneous.